On geometry of the Lagrangian description of ideal fluids: Discussion and Conclusions

-We can think of the above symplectisation to be induced by the map $\omega \mapsto e^t \omega$ in which the time variable is introduced artificially.
-The geometric fluid dynamics provides an unusual but nevertheless a natural example of symplectisation.
-Recall that we obtain the contact one-form on time slices by pulling the canonical one-form $\theta_e$ back to $M_c$ by the inclusion.
+\textbf{17.} \textbf{Symplectisation: }The geometric fluid dynamics provides an unusual but nevertheless a natural example of symplectisation.
+Recall that we obtain the contact one-form on time slices by pulling the canonical one-form $\theta $ back to $M_{c}$ by the inclusion.
 Conversely, the symplectisation of the contact structure on time slices follows from the inclusion map

 In this case, the time variable $t$ is introduced naturally by the action of the invariant differential operators.